helxplatform/helx-ldap/ldap-sync/hooks/ordrd-group-x/prompt5.md

 input and Example1 output perform the following

 The hook code should maintain a pid to uid map that will be populated by the processing of UNC Users (see Example2).

-The special instructions only affect value of transformation and reset, but derived should be returned in all cases.
+In addition, the hook code should maintain and update the ordrd group transformation.

+##### Case 1

+If any uids can not be found in the map, then set content as described in case 1 output below.

+##### Case 2

-If any uids can not be found in the map, then set transformed to null and reset to true.
-If all pids can be found in the pidUidMap, then use the value found in the map in transformed and perform the transformation as illustrated in the example below.
+If all pids can be found in the pidUidMap, then use the value found in the map in transformed and perform the transformation as illustrated in the example case 2 below where the elements of the piduidMap are expressed in both the member object in transformed as well as dependencies.

+This case will be satistied during the processing of Example 2; when that first occurs, append Case 2 output to the Example 2 output.

 #### Example1 Input

     {
-      "dn": "cn=unc:app:renci:{{ groupname }},ou=Groups,dc=unc,dc=edu",
+      "dn": "cn=unc:app:renci:ordrd:{{ deployment }}:{{ groupname }},ou=Groups,dc=unc,dc=edu",
       "content": {
-        "cn": "unc:app:renci:{{ groupname }}",
+        "cn": "unc:app:renci:ordrd:{{ deployment }}:{{ groupname }}",
         "description": "ordrd-example, RENCI, Applications, UNC Chapel Hill", "isPublic": "Y",
         "member": [
           "pid=713272486,ou=people,dc=unc,dc=edu",
           "pid=709909262,ou=people,dc=unc,dc=edu",
-          "pid=730294000,ou=people,dc=unc,dc=edu",
-          "pid=700268159,ou=people,dc=unc,dc=edu",
-          "pid=730383111,ou=people,dc=unc,dc=edu"
+          "pid=730294000,ou=people,dc=unc,dc=edu"
         ],
         "objectClass": [
           "groupOfNames",